 There is a saying, “knowledge is power.”
 And I’m all for it.
 We need the right knowledge to get the power necessary to make any type of improvement in our lives.
 Similarly, the secrets that I’m about to share will help you improve your sprinting techniques to give you the quick boost you need to win.

 You don’t just need to learn this information but you’ll need to implement it as well.
-These are practical secrets have worked well for me over the years.
+These are practical secrets that have worked well for me over the years.
 Let’s take a look at them below.

 1. Knee Up Extend And Pull